huggingface/blog/open-source-llms-as-agents.md

     - Non-standardized formatting: `“args": "3km in 10minutes”`
 3. Efficiently ingesting and using the information gathered in the past observations, be it the initial context or the observations returned after using tool uses.

-With that in mind, let us get a low level understanding of how agents are able to use tools!

-Take a look at [this notebook](https://colab.research.google.com/drive/1j_vsc28FwZEDocDxVxWJ6Fvxd18FK8Gl?usp=sharing): we implement a barebones tool call example with the Transformers library.

-So, how would it look like in a complete Agent setup?
+So, how would a complete Agent setup look like?

 ## Running agents with LangChain